The Edwardian era takes its name from the brief reign of King Edward VII, son of Queen Victoria. He ruled England from 1901 to 1910.

-But some historians extend this period, also known as Gilded Age or Belle Epoque, to 1919 because this era of opulence and social changes, mass produced abundance and new revolutionary inventions, luxury and wealth was brought to an end by the First World War.
+It also goes under the name of Gilded Age or Belle Epoque.
+It was an era of opulence and social changes, mass produced abundance and new revolutionary inventions, luxury and wealth, that ended in tragedy with the start of the First World War.

 Cosmetics, magazines and makeup counters